Farm to Community Food Hubs Grant Program

 CDFA Office of Farm to Fork

-CDFA's Farm to Community Food Hubs Program received one-time funding of$13.75 million to award as competitive grants for organizations developing and expanding community food hubs in California.
+The Farm to Community Food Hubs Program received one-time funding of $13.75 million to award competitive grants for organizations developing and expanding community food hubs in California.
 Up to ten percent of the funding was set aside for California Native American Tribes and Tribal-led nonprofit organizations.
+CDFA awarded projects in 2025.

-This new grant program was established to pilot investments in (1) planning activities and (2) food aggregation and distribution infrastructure and operational costs needed for community food hubs to increase purchasing of local, environmentally sustainable, climate smart, and equitably produced food by schools and other institutions.
+The grant program was established to pilot investments in (1) planning activities and (2) food aggregation and distribution infrastructure and operational costs needed for community food hubs to increase purchasing of local, environmentally sustainable, climate smart, and equitably produced food by schools and other institutions.
 These investments aim to build a better food system economy, support the local farming and indigenous food production economies, accelerate climate adaptation and resilience, and employ food system workers with fair wages and working conditions.
 You can read the state statute that authorizes this program.
+For questions, email cafoodhubs@cdfa.ca.gov.

 Program Status